dsalisbury1141/Python-Challenge/README.md

 ![imageAlt](https://github.com/dsalisbury1141/Python-Challenge/blob/master/images/py1.jpg)

 My first python coding exercise is to analyzes the records to calculate each of the following:

-  * The total number of months included in the dataset
+The total number of months included in the dataset

-  * The net total amount of "Profit/Losses" over the entire period

-  * The average of the changes in "Profit/Losses" over the entire period

-  * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in losses (date and amount) over the entire period
+The net total amount of "Profit/Losses" over the entire period The average of the changes in "Profit/Losses" over the entire period The greatest increase in profits (date and amount) over the entire period The greatest decrease in losses (date and amount) over the entire period

 ## PyBank
 python main.py
 Financial Analysis
  ----------------------------
--Total Months: 86
+<li>Total Months: 86</li>
--Total: $38382578
+<li>Total: $38382578</li>
--Average  Change: $-2315.1176470588234
+<li>Average  Change: $-2315.1176470588234</li>
--Greatest Increase in Profits: Feb-2012 $1926159
+<li>Greatest Increase in Profits: Feb-2012 $1926159</li>
--Greatest Decrease in Profits: Sep-2013 $-2196167
+<li>Greatest Decrease in Profits: Sep-2013 $-2196167</li>

 PyPoll exercise is using a small, rural town modernize its vote counting process.